Funeral of Hassan Nasrallah: Americans

 Jackson Hinkle and Haz Al-Din of the American Communist Party, an offshoot of the Communist Party USA, attended the funeral.

 According to the United States Department of Homeland Security, professor Rasha Alawieh of Brown University traveled to Lebanon to attend the funeral.
 She was denied re-entry into the US, and despite having a H-1B visa and a court order temporarily blocking her explusion, she was deported as part of Trump-policy activist deportations.

 Logistics, security, and media coverage

-The funeral took place at Beirut Sports City from 09:00 through 17:30 (UTC+2).
+The funeral took place at Beirut Sports City from 09:00 through 17:30 EET (UTC+2).
 Events included a funeral procession through Beirut, a memorial service at Hezbollah headquarters, speeches from political and religious figures, and a funeral prayer at a main mosque.
 The coffins were transported via Beirut's old and new airport roads under heightened security measures, including road closures and increased deployment of Lebanese security forces and Hezbollah personnel.

 A higher committee for ceremonies comprises multiple subcommittees organizing security, field logistics, and international relations.
 Over 20,000 personnel are involved in coordinating the event.
 The media committee, led by Sheikh Nasser Akhdar, has ensured unprecedented media coverage, including: